 He puts more effort into them than 99% of all authors, and it really shows.
 There are guiding principles, supported with great stories and examples, infused with actionable steps you can take, and tons of inspiration built around it.

 I have already found lesson 1 and 3 to be profoundly true in my own life, so don’t underestimate the power of habits and hard work.
+Seems Great By Choice is definitely great by choice.
+I can also highly recommend its predecessors Built To Last and Good To Great.

 What else can you learn from the blinks?